Ylianst/EMB-Serial/docs/SerialProtocol.md

 - The software seems to sometimes generate invalid Read commands, they are R commands followed by bytes that are not valid for a HEX value.
 In this case, the machine returns error response and the software seems to try again with a valid read value.
 - When the machine first starts, it will be at 19200 bauds and send out "BOSN" (In HEX: 42 4F 53 4E)
 - When the machine turned off, I see a single 0x00
-- Then the software first starts, the software will send data in 4 groups at different baud rates.
+- When the software first starts, the software will send data in 4 groups at different baud rates.

 ```
 52 52 52 52 52                 - at 19200 bauds (RRRRR)